Affiliated with the Sié Chéou-Kang Center for International Security & Diplomacy

 Political violence, terrorism, counterterrorism and homeland security, repression, civil resistance, nonviolent action, protest, international security

-- Associate Professor, Josef Korbel School of International Studies, University of Denver (2013-present); Assistant Professor (2012-2013); Director, Program on Terrorism and Insurgency Research, Sié Chéou Kang Center for International Security and Diplomacy (2012-present)
+- Professor, Josef Korbel School of International Studies, University of Denver (2015-present); Associate Professor (2013-2015); Assistant Professor (2012-2013); Director, Program on Terrorism and Insurgency Research, Sié Chéou Kang Center for International Security and Diplomacy (2012-present)

 - Recognized as one of Foreign Policy magazine's Leading Global Thinkers of 2013

-- Associate Senior Researcher, Centre for the Study of Civil War, Peace Research Institute Oslo (PRIO) (2012-present)
+- Associate Senior Researcher, Centre for the Study of Civil War, Peace Research Institute Oslo (PRIO) (2012-2015)

 - Visiting Scholar: Center for International Security and Cooperation, Stanford University (2011-2012), Institute of International Studies, University of California, Berkeley (2011-2012 & 2007-2009)